 Though the first couple years under head coach Thomas Hammock weren’t easy, Northern Illinois has flourished recently.

 In 2021, NIU went 9-5 overall and won the MAC Championship.
-Last year, the Huskies were 7-6 and won the Camellia Bowl, Hammock’s first bowl victory as a head coach.
-NIU hopes it can return to the MAC title game in 2024.
+Last year, the Huskies were 8-5 with an upset win over Notre Dame and a victory in the Famous Idaho Potato Bowl.
+NIU hopes it can return to the MAC title game in 2025.

 Here’s more information about Hammock.